KevinWorkman/HappyCoding/teaching/index.md

 # Teaching

+Happy Coding has been used as the source material for several classes, taught by myself and other folks.
+This page collects the classes that I know about.

 Happy Coding starts with the fundamentals of coding designed for folks who have never seen code before, and leads to advanced topics like server-side coding and Android development.
 So no matter what you're teaching, I hope there's something here you can use.

+# Current Classes

-# Intro to Web Dev
+During fall 2022, I'm teaching an Intro to Web Dev course that focuses on creativity and self-expression.

+{% include url-thumbnail.html url="/teaching/intro-to-creative-web-dev/" %}

+# Past Classes

-I'm currently building an Into to Web Dev course that I'm going to teach in spring 2022.
+This is an older version of the Intro to Web Dev course, taught in spring 2022.

 {% include url-thumbnail.html url="/teaching/intro-to-web-dev/" %}